jurayev/route-planner/README.md

 A-Star search guarantees to find the shortest path from point A to point B.

 ## Dependencies
-* Python 3.5 or higher.
+* `Python 3.5` or higher.
-* NetworkX - Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+* `NetworkX` - Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
-* pickle - used to create portable serialized representations of Python objects.
+* `pickle` - used to create portable serialized representations of Python objects.
+* `pytest` - covers the code with unit tests

 ## Getting Started
 1. Clone repository